Privacy Notice: Your information, your rights

 • To investigate complaints, untoward incidents or legal claims

-Staff within the Legal Team and Complaints Department will need to access your health records and may need to share this information with other Trust staff and external third parties if applicable e.g. Trust Solicitors, NHS Litigation Authority, in order to deal with issues raised or to process your complaint or legal claim.
+Staff within the Legal Team and Complaints Department will need to access your health records and may need to share this information with other Trust staff and external third parties if applicable e.g. Trust Solicitors, NHS Litigation Authority, regulatory bodies, royal colleges, independent experts and other external bodies such as NHS England (NHSE), Information Commissioners Office (ICO) in order to deal with issues and incidents raised or to process your complaint or legal claim.

 We take patient safety very seriously so if an incident occurs that was not expected the Trust will investigate.
-In this instance the staff involved in your care, with the support of our Risk Management Department, would access your health records.
+In this instance the staff involved in your care, with the support of the relevant departments, would access your health records.

 • To undertake health service management/planning which entails preparing statistics on our performance to ensure that we can meet patient needs in the future.